 Is there a separate application for students interested in transferring to SEAS?

 SEAS does not have a formal transfer application process and we do not admit "transfer students."
 All admitted students begin our program as first year graduate students.
-All students complete the standard online Harvard GSAS graduate application.
-After being admitted, Ph.D. students may submit a petition as noted below.
+All students complete the standard Harvard GSAS graduate application.
+After entering the program, Ph.D. students may submit a petition to transfer in coursework as explained below.

 Can I transfer credits for previous academic work into your graduate programs?

-Ph.D. students can petition for up to 5 transfer classes to count toward the Ph.D.
+Ph.D. students can petition for up to three classes taken elsewhere to count toward the Ph.D.
 To count toward the degree, all "transfer" courses must be approved by the student's faculty advisor and the Committee on Higher Degrees after the student begins graduate study.
 Courses taken while in an undergraduate program cannot be used for this purpose.

-The master’s degree programs does not allow for any transfer courses.
+The master’s degree programs do not allow for any transfer courses.

 How do I find out the status of my application?

 To check the status of your application, you may log on on to your online application account and see what materials have been received and what materials are still missing.
 SEAS cannot provide information regarding the status of your application or supporting materials, as all materials are submitted to the Graduate School of Arts and Sciences (GSAS).
 Contact information for GSAS is:

 - PHONE: Please call the GSAS by phone between the hours of 2:00 p.m. and 5:00 p.m., Eastern Standard Time (EST), Monday through Friday, at 617.496.6100.

 - EMAIL: Please email GSAS at email@example.com with the SUBJECT LINE and information for the message as noted below.
 Please allow 24 to 48 hours for a response.